studio-YOLO/editpix-doc/docs/Image resizing/resize-by-height.md

 # Resize by height

-Resize the image by height.
+Asynchronously resizes an image to a specified height.

 This feature resizes also the width of the image proportionally, without distorting it.